The race towards smaller, greener and cheaper power supply designs is more intense than ever!

 Besides, renewable and non-renewable energy sources have remarkably different economic characteristics.
 The high initial capital cost possibly is still the most significant barrier to RE promotion, while conventional power such as diesel tends to have high operating cost.
 Therefore, consider a trade-off between renewable energy and traditional energy for the lifecycle cost, environmental conservation, and technical feasibility.

-The results of hybrid solar–wind-diesel–battery evaluate an elaborate analysis regarding power supply quality, life cycle cost, and greenhouse gas emission.
+The results of hybrid solar–wind-diesel–battery evaluates an elaborate analysis regarding power supply quality, life cycle cost, and greenhouse gas emission.
 The motivation of this study is trying to examine all possible power supply solutions for this island, including renewable and non-renewable power generation.
 Therefore eight possible power generation options in total are investigated, including hybrid RE and diesel system with storage and without storage.

 Therefore, a diesel generator is included to make a hybrid RE and diesel system.
 The diesel generator provision can ramp up and down, to accommodate the intermittent output of RE.
 One advantage for including a diesel generator is the significant decrease in storage capacity of the battery bank, the PV capacity and wind turbine (WT) capacity, hence reducing system cost and improving power supply reliability, while an optimal combination of PV, WT and batteries can limit the fuel consumption of the generator.

 The schematic diagram of a hybrid solar–wind-diesel–battery system, solar and wind resources typically provide bulk energy, whereas diesel generator performs as a backup.
-The PV and WT produce DC power, which is converted into AC power by the converter to serve the load, and the remaining power will be used to charge the battery bank.
+The PV and WT produce DC power, which is converted into AC power by the converter to serve the load, and the remaining energy will be used to charge the battery bank.
 When the RE output cannot meet the load demand, the dispatch-able components (battery and diesel generator) will launch.
 The converter is bidirectional, not only converting the DC power from RE and batteries to AC power for serving the load but also converting the diesel surplus AC power to charge the battery.